 Privacy Policy

-Using our services entails trust on your end for us to use your information responsibly.
-We recognize our duty and are working hard to ensure that your information remains secure.
+Using our services entails trust on your end so that we can use your information responsibly.
+We recognize our duty and are working hard to ensure your information remains secure.
 Lastly, we do not claim ownership of any of your data.

-What personal information do we collect from the people that visit our blog or website?
+What personal information do we collect from those visiting our blog or website?

-When contacting Express Info, you may be asked to provide your name, email, phone number, and company.
-Also, our website has cookies, which allow you to navigate pages quicker and for us to remember you when you visit again.
-However, you can opt to turn off the cookies from your end.
+When contacting Express Info, you may be asked to provide your name, email address, phone number, and company.
+Our website also uses cookies to enhance the user experience by remembering preferences for future visits.
+However, you can opt to turn off cookies at any time through your browser settings.

 When do we collect information?